 For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
 The primitives are referenced above.
 Therefore, the library supports the user to develop an application representing the standard if required.

-7.1.4.8 Elliptic Curve (EC) key generation
+7.1.4.8 Elliptic Curve (EC) Key Generation of Asymmetric Cryptographic Libraries v2.03.008 and v2.07.003

 The key generation for the EC shall meet the requirement "Cryptographic key generation (FCS_CKM.1)".